Comprehensive Guide to Cannabis Payment Services

-- Most importantly, anything off-shore is considered suspicious and very high risk.
+- Most importantly, when it comes to cannabis payments, anything off-shore is considered suspicious and very high risk.
 If a business is offering any sort of off-shore solution you should turn the other way and avoid them at all cost, because you will be putting yourself and your business at risk.

-- As long as the funding bank and ALL the accepted debit networks have approved use in cannabis facilities, ATMs are legitimate.
+- If the funding bank and ALL the accepted debit networks have approved use in cannabis facilities, ATMs are legitimate.

-- The biggest problem with an ATM is that your customer self limits themselves as to how much they will spend.
-This is because when they walk in the door they withdraw what they think they are willing to spend.
-This leaves no room for upselling or spontaneous purchases, lowering your average sale amount.
+- The biggest problem with an ATM is that the customer self limits themselves as to how much they will spend.
+This is because when they walk in the door, they withdraw what they think they are willing to spend.
+This leaves no room for upselling or spontaneous purchases.

-- Your dispensary still has to handle and deposit cash.
+- Your dispensary still has the problems and costs handling and depositing cash.

 Legitimate cannabis payment services options: